heschmidt04/course_advanced_dbt/models/docs/docs_bingeflix.md

 The recurring payment period for the subscription.
 {% enddocs %}

+{% docs billing_period %}
+The cadence of the billing period for the subscription - monthly, yearly.
+{% enddocs %}

 {% docs starts_at%}
 The date the subscription starts
 {% enddocs %}